 Abandonment of Lord Shani

 After looking at his son, who is not even looking like his father, Lord Sun refuses to accept him as his son.
 So he abandoned both Shani and Chaya.
 They both faced disregard and disgrace and suffered through great pain of abandonment.

 Tapasya of Lord Shiva

 Lord Shani struggled and sacrificed his babyhood and youth to seek power and sight adequate to his father.
 He did strict austerity to gratify Lord Shiva.
 Lord Shiva gets impressed by his devotion and intention.
-Finally, Lord Shiva granted a boon to him that he can only have the right and authority to severe penalties and recompenses.
+Finally, Lord Shiva granted a boon to him that he can only have the right and authority to severe penalties and compensations.
 Thus Shani is also known as the god of justice.

 One day, Shani was hungry and went to his mother to ask for food.
 His mother, Chhaya, told him to wait as she wanted to make an offering to the Gods first.
 Shani insisted on being served even before the Gods, kicking her in anger.
 Due to his immorality, Shani’s one leg became inactive, and he turned lame.

 Wife Curses Shani

 Shani in Vedic Astrology

 Shani is also known as Saturn in Vedic astrology.
 Saturn is one of the nine planetary deities called the Navagraha.
 It is the seventh among them.
 Saturn is a very slow-moving planet.
 It takes about 30 years to travel through all 12 zodiac signs.
 It is said that planet Saturn is a judge of our past deeds.
 (Effects of Saturn in 12 Houses)

 Saturn is a Natural Benefactor of Jobs and Services, Metals, Industries, Age, Poverty, Hardships, Diseases, all kinds of obstacles, and selfishness.
 Saturn states our fortune, health, and popularity as the manifestation of inert matter.
 In Vedic astrology, anyone born under Shani’s influence is feared to possess bad luck.
-Shani Dev is often worshiped to keep away misfortune, adversity, and evil to alleviate negative hurdles.
+Shani Dev is often worshiped to prevent misfortune, adversity, and evil and alleviate negative hurdles.
 However, Shani is often misinterpreted.

 ॐ ऐं ह्रीं श्रीं शनैश्चराय नमः ||